EXCLUSIVE-Chatroom evidence questions BoE role in FX probe -sources

 He made a clear distinction between that and collusion, which is what is under investigation now and which he said he knew nothing about until last year.

 "It isn't our job to go out hunting for rigging on markets," Fisher said.
-(Editing by Alexander Smith, David Evans and Cynthia Osterman)
+(Editing by Alexander Smith and David Evans)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan